Heavy Menstrual Bleeding Treatment in McKinney, TX

 Treatment for heavy menstrual bleeding varies depending on whether there are any underlying conditions.
 Iron supplements to treat anemia, and anti-inflammatory medication to reduce the amount of bleeding, are often prescribed.
 Dr. Schimer and the rest of our providers can offer Additional treatments that may include the following:

 If conservative methods are unsuccessful, surgery may be necessary.
-Surgical procedures we offer may include the following:
+Surgical procedures we offer may include the following.
+Surgical treatments are considered based on the underlying cause of heavy bleeding:

 In severe cases, a hysterectomy may be recommended.